Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 Patellofemoral Joint (Kneecap):

-- Patellar Mobilization: Techniques to improve kneecap movement
+- Patellar Mobilisation: Techniques to improve kneecap movement

 - Specific Directions: Addressing restrictions in all directions